Inflation came in slightly higher than economists’ expectations as food and shelter costs rose in September.

 The latest inflation data did not take into account the recent upward climb in crude oil prices, fueled by geopolitical tensions in the Middle East.

-Prior to the escalation between Hezbollah and Israel, oil prices had been slumping due to expectations of supply increases, particularly from members of the Organization of the Petroleum Exporting Countries (OPEC).
-Additionally, demand from China, the world’s largest petroleum exporter, has tumbled from weakening economic conditions.
+Prior to the escalation of the military conflict between Hezbollah and Israel, oil prices had been slumping because of expectations of supply increases, particularly from members of the Organization of the Petroleum Exporting Countries.
+Additionally, demand from China, the world’s largest petroleum importer, has tumbled because of weakening economic conditions.

-However, with investors bracing for a potential retaliatory strike by Israel against Iran, the leading oil benchmarks—West Texas Intermediate (WTI) and Brent—have risen as much as 10 percent in the last two weeks.
+However, with investors bracing for a potential retaliatory strike by Israel against Iran, the leading oil benchmarks—West Texas Intermediate and Brent—have risen by as much as 10 percent in the past two weeks.
 Traders are concerned that a broader conflict in the region would threaten production.

 Other notable features of the September CPI report were the 1.2 percent spike in motor vehicle insurance, a 1.1 percent boost in apparel prices, and a 0.4 percent increase in medical care services.
 The overall services inflation surged by 0.4 percent last month.